Please note: We are not accepting summer program registrations at this time.

 Programs and Activities

 Want to learn more about the activities we offer?
 The current Activity Guide is offered as a page-flipping book and can be downloaded in PDF format.
 For more information of how you can advertise with us, visit our Activity Guide information page.

 View our latest Activity Guide and register online for Parks and recreation programs by visiting www.activewindsor.ca

 .
 This is the most accurate listing of all programs offered by Recreation and Culture.

 Windsor International Aquatic & Training Centre (WIATC) and Adventure Bay Family Water Park

 The competitive pool and aquatic play area opened in downtown Windsor in January 2014.
 We offer a number of swim times - adult length swims, aquafit, and recreational swims in the WIATC pool.

 Rec Express Card

-Ask about our Rec Express Card.
+Ask about our Rec Express Gift Card.
 Ideal for gift giving with no expiry date!
-Load a card with any denomination above $5 and use it for community centre programs, facility rentals, swimming, or even treats at a Parks & Rec concession.
-The Rec Express Card is available at community centres, arenas, and pools.
+Load a card with any denomination above $5 and use it for community centre programs, facility rentals and swimming.
+The Rec Express Card is available at community centres, arenas, pools and online at www.activewindsor.ca.
 Cards can be reloaded.

 Community and Special Events